-The Countryman is the largest Mini to date with four doors and plenty of space to accommodate five adults.
+The Countryman is the largest Mini to date with four doors and plenty of space to accommodate five occupants.
 Packed with stylish features and characteristics that defines the Mini brand name, the Countryman is available with 4WD.

 The goodClassic styling with bags of room inside and ALL4

 The badQuite pricey as you move through the trim levels

 The MINI Countryman is the largest and most versatile model in the company’s line-up and even comes with the option of all-wheel drive.
 Imagine that from a MINI!

 It’s available with petrol, diesel and hybrid powertrains in a range of well-equipped trim levels, including the range-topping John Cooper Works edition.